tanaikech/goodls/README.md

     - ``$ goodls --help``
 - **Options**
     - ``-e``
         - Extension of output file.
 This is for only Google Docs (Spreadsheet, Document, Presentation).
 Default is ``pdf``.
+When ``ms`` is used, the sharead Googld Docs can be downloaded as Microsoft Docs.
         - Sample :
             - ``$ goodls -u https://docs.google.com/document/d/#####/edit?usp=sharing -e txt``
     - ``-f``